mbharanya/InComb/README.md

 To check out a running version of InComb visit http://incomb.com

+## Documenation
+If you speak German there is a rather complete technical and user documentation in `docs/de`

 ## How to run InComb
 1. Create a new MySQL database from the schema in `src/main/sql/schema.sql`
 2. Execute `src/main/sql/data.sql`